GaPhil/harrow/README.md

 - _Cryptography: Theory and Practice_ by Doug Stinson
 - _Computer Organization and Design: the Hardware/Software Interface:_ by David A Patterson and John L. Hennessy
 - _Introduction to Modern Cryptography_ by Jonathan Katz and Yehuda Lindell
+- _The Art of Computer Programming_ by Donald Knuth
 - _Quantum Computation and Quantum Information_ by Isaac Chuang and Michael Nielsen
 - _Computational Complexity: A Modern Approach_ by Boaz Barak and Sanjeev Arora
 - _A Computational Introduction to Number Theory and Algebra_ by Victor Shoup